-As of the date of this report, the Company has 6,050,000 options outstanding and as at December 31, 2018, the Company had 4,000,000 options outstanding.
+As of March 31, 2019, and as of the date of this report, the Company has 5,750,000 options outstanding.

 The Company has adopted an incentive stock option plan (the "Option Plan") which provides that the Board of Directors of the Company may from time to time, in its discretion, and in accordance with the applicable stock exchange's requirements, grant to directors, officers, employees and consultants to the Company, non-transferable options to purchase common shares.
 Pursuant to the Option Plan, the number of common shares reserved for issuance will not exceed 10% of the issued and outstanding common shares of the Company.
 Options granted under the Option Plan can have a maximum exercise term of 5 years from the date of grant.
 Vesting terms will be determined at the time of grant by the Board of Directors.